 Gabriel was born and raised in Durham, North Carolina, and graduated from Brown University with a B.A. in Political Science.
 After graduation, Gabriel returned to North Carolina and worked in Charlotte and in Durham as an educator as well as for non-profit organizations focusing on Latino advocacy.

-As 1L Class Coordinator, Gabriel is excited to connect his classmates to opportunities in the community and successfully represent the class of 2015 on the Pro Bono Board.
-Outside of law school, Gabriel is a diehard New York Giants, Yankees, and Carolina Hurricanes fan and enjoys playing basketball, cooking, and spending time with his friends and family.
+After serving as the 1L and 2L Class Coordinator for the Class of 2015, Gabriel is excited for the challenges that come with the New Projects Development Coordinator position.
+Gabriel hopes to create and sustain projects that help address unmet legal needs in the community and encourage students towards a life-long commitment to Pro Bono.
+Outside of law school, Gabriel is a diehard New York Giants, Yankees, and Carolina Hurricanes fan and enjoys cooking, competing in any type of organized sport, and spending time with his friends and family.

 Special Trips Coordinators

 Office Hours: Tuesdays, 3:00-4:00 p.m.

 Jamie grew up in Raleigh, North Carolina, and graduated from Elon University with a B.A. in Political Science and History.
 Jamie was drawn to UNC Law because of its commitment to Pro Bono and public service.